-As an EASA Part M Subpart G approved Continuing Airworthiness Management Organisation, UK Aviation Services are highly qualified to manage the continuing airworthiness of your aircraft.
+As a UK CAA Part M Subpart G approved Continuing Airworthiness Management Organisation, UK Aviation Services are highly qualified to manage the continuing airworthiness of your aircraft.
 For a full list of the helicopters which the company is approved to manage, please take a look at our Approval Certificate here.

 If you would like to discuss airworthiness management for your aircraft, please feel free to contact us.

-In addition to the Part M Subpart G approval detailed above, UK Aviation Services is also approved as an EASA Part M Subpart I Airworthiness Review Organisation.
+In addition to the Part M Subpart G approval detailed above, UK Aviation Services is also approved as an CAA Part M Subpart I Airworthiness Review Organisation.

-Under this approval, the company is approved to carry out Airworthiness Reviews and Physical Surveys of EASA registered helicopters for the recommendation, issue or extension of an EASA Airworthiness Review certificate.
+Under this approval, the company is approved to carry out Airworthiness Reviews and Physical Surveys of EASA registered helicopters for the recommendation, issue or extension of an CAA Airworthiness Review certificate.

-The company can carry out the airworthiness review on any EASA registered helicopter on our Part M Approval Schedule at any suitable facility worldwide.
+The company can carry out the airworthiness review on any CAA registered helicopter on our Part M Approval Schedule at any suitable facility worldwide.

-Once the Airworthiness Review and Physical Survey have been completed satisfactorily, the company can then issue an EASA 15b for private registered aircraft or recommend that the NAA for the country of registration issue an EASA 15a for Commercially operated aircraft.
+Once the Airworthiness Review and Physical Survey have been completed satisfactorily, the company can then issue an CAA 15b or 15c for private registered aircraft or recommend that the NAA for the country of registration issue an CAA 15a for Commercially operated aircraft.

 BCAR A8-25 CAMO